 Mobile phones and word processors are relatively easy to use.
 You don't need a degree or a lot of training to use them.
 This is because if people couldn't use them, they wouldn't buy them, so manufacturers make sure their products are user-friendly.
 There are lots of efficient mechanisms (purchase decisions, reviews on the web, etc) for providing manufacturers with feedback to make sure their products are easy to use.
 The academic knowledge ecosystem lacks most of these feedback mechanisms.
 If some knowledge is a difficult to master, you need to enrol on a course, or try harder, or give up and accept you're too lazy or not clever enough.
 What does not happen is the knowledge producer getting a message along lines: "this is too complicated, please simplify or think again."

 This is reinforced by the education system which has a strong vested interest in keeping things hard.
-There is an argument that the purpose of the education system isn't so much to learn things that are useful (everyone knows that a lot of what is learned is never used), but to "signal" to potential employers that you are an intelligent and hard-working person (an idea popularised by the book reviewed here).
+There is an argument that the purpose of the education system isn't so much to learn things that are useful (everyone knows that a lot of what is learned is immediately forgotten and never used), but to "signal" to potential employers that you are an intelligent and hard-working person (an idea popularised by the book reviewed here).
 From this perspective difficult knowledge is likely to be better for differentiating the worthy from the less worthy students.
+The fact that the difficult knowledge may not be much use is beside the point, which is that the less diligent and intelligent should fail to understand it.
 And of course difficult knowledge enhances the status of teachers and means that they are more obviously necessary than they would be if knowledge were easier.
 Universities would lose most of their business if knowledge were easy to master: teaching and assessment would be much less necessary.

 This requires a fundamentally new mindset.
 First we need some serious creative effort devising new ways of looking at things, and then empirical research on what people find useful, but also simple and appealing.
 Perhaps knowledge should be viewed as art with aesthetic criteria taken seriously?
 Whatever we are trying to do - discover a theory of everything, cure diseases, prevent suffering or make people happier - simplicity is an important criterion for evaluating the knowledge that will best assist us.

-Then we should make faster progress, more people will get to understand better, and we should make fewer silly mistakes.
+Then we should make faster progress, more people will get to understand better, less time will be wasted on unnecessary complexities, and we should make fewer silly mistakes.